11 Vital Tips To Make Excel Spreadsheets More Efficient

 AVOID DOING THIS.

-Utilizing the ‘Helper Columns’ help you avoid array formulas.
+Utilizing the ‘Helper Columns’ helps you avoid array formulas.

-Well, this doesn’t means won’t utilize array formulas.
+Well, this doesn’t mean won’t utilize array formulas.
 These are also very useful in some cases.
-However, when you attempt to do all with one long formula, this impacts the Excel file performance, there are some array formulas that are worth, but if it requires utilizing in many places then it is considered to make use of the helper columns to make Excel Spreadsheets work more efficiently.
+However, when you attempt to do all with one long formula, this impacts the Excel file performance, some array formulas are worth it, but if it requires utilizing in many places then it is considered to make use of the helper columns to make Excel Spreadsheets work more efficiently.

 3. Disable all Excel add-ins

-Generally, the add-ins are useful, but it is also found it slow down Excel and also it starts crashing, freezing.
+Generally, the add-ins are useful, but it is also found it slow down Excel and it starts crashing and freezing.
 So, it is good to disable the add-ins to optimize Excel File.

 • First, go to File > Options > Add-Ins.